tc39/proposal-async-context/README.md

 }
 ```

 An asynchronous task represents an object with an associated callback.
-This callback may be called multiple times, for example, the `'connection'` event in `net.createServer()`, or just a single time like in `fs.open()`.
-A task can also be closed before the callback is called. `AsyncHook` does not explicitly distinguish between these different cases but will represent them as the abstract concept that is a task.
+This callback may be called multiple times,
+for example, the `'connection'` event in `net.createServer()` in Node.js, or just a single time like in `fs.open()`.
+A task can also be abandoned before the callback is called. `AsyncHook` does not explicitly distinguish between
+these different cases but will represent them as the abstract concept that is a task.

+`scheduledAsyncTask` will be called when an `AsyncTask` is scheduled that has the possibility to emit an
+asynchronous event.
+This does not mean the instance must call `beforeAsyncTaskExecute`/`afterAsyncTaskExecute`,
+only that the possibility exists.

+When an asynchronous operation is initiated (such as a TCP server receiving a new connection) or completes
+(such as writing data to disk) a callback is called to notify the user.
+The `beforeAsyncTaskExecute` callback
+is called just before said callback is executed. `task` is the `AsyncTask` object about to execute the callback.

+The `afterAsyncTaskExecute` will be called immediately after the callback specified in `beforeAsyncTaskExecute` is
+completed.

+## AsyncTask

 <!--
 TODO: how do we determine a task is not going to be used anymore?